Inside the Crumbling Hoof: White Line Disease

-Learn how to recognize, treat and prevent this destructive infection, which causes progressive separation of the hoof wall.
+Learn how to recognize, treat and prevent the destructive infection, white line disease, which causes progressive separation of the hoof wall.

 The white line is the area on the underside of the hoof where the outside of the hoof wall meets the sole.
 Despite its name, the white line is actually more of a cream colour.
 White line disease (WLD) is an infection that causes progressive separation of the hoof wall.
 Although it may start at the white line, it actually wreaks its harm in the internal structures of the hoof.